LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

    left.
 You can click on the triangle.
 A triangle pointing down, means the inside of the folder is displayed.
 A triangle pointing to the right means the contents are not being displayed.
 Listed under hello is the automatically generated sample code file Main.cs.
-It also appears in the edit window to the right.
+   It should also appear in the edit window to the right.

    ..   image:: images/lab-edit/Main.png
      	:alt: MonoDevelop Main.cs Image